Volunteering at Burlington Animal Services

 In order to volunteer at BAS, individuals must complete the application process (described below), attend a volunteer orientation, and adhere to BAS policies and procedures.

-A completed application and liability waiver are required for all volunteers.
+Forms can be completed online and emailed to firstname.lastname@example.org.
+Click on application and liability waiver to complete.
 Volunteers age 18 and older are required to complete a background check form as well.

 Applicants must attend one volunteer orientation session.
 Sessions are usually scheduled for the 2nd Thursday of each month at 12:00 p.m., and one evening session March-October, to be announced below .Orientation will last at least 1-1/2 hours.
 Space is limited; you must pre-register for orientation by emailing Laura Michel at email@example.com or calling 336-578-0343, opt.
 5.